rafal-szypulka/grafana-ibm-apm/README.md

 **/ibm/tivoli/rest/providers/itm.KD8**/datasources/TMSAgent.%25IBM.STATIC134/datasets/MetricGroup.KLZCPU/items?clearCache=true&condition=CPUID+%3D+-1&optimize=true&param\_NoCache=false&param\_SourceToken=skarsv100:LZ&param\_Time=20170428T072122--20170428T082122&properties=BUSYCPU,WRITETIME,CPUID

 4).
-If the REST API rejects requets from Grafana because of wrong HTTP referer header, consider installing Nginx reverse proxy as described in the installation chapter.
+If the REST API rejects requests from Grafana because of wrong HTTP referer header, use one of the proposed workarounds described in the installation chapter.

 5).
-[ITMv6] Historical collection must be enabled for Attribute Groups that are visualized on the dashboard, otherwise you will see an error in the javascript console similar to the one below:
+[ITMv6] If the historical collection is not enabled for attribute group specified in the panel query then, by default the similar error will be logged in the bowser console:

 ```
 {"message":"IPM Error: undefined","data" {"msgId":"ATKRST100E","stackTrace":